China–North Korea relations: 2000s

 China facilitated key negotiations between the North and the South.
 In June 2000, leaders from the two Koreas met for the first time since the Korean War, and beforehand Kim Jong-il took a trip to Beijing to seek support and advice.
 China also encouraged amnesty between the two nations, discouraging military action.
 During a visit to Seoul in October 2000, Chinese Premier Zhu Rongji advocated for the "peaceful reunification" of the Korean peninsula.
 A few months later, in January 2001, CCP General Secretary Jiang Zemin reiterated China's aims to facilitate Korean unification through peaceful means.

 Since 2003, China has been a key participant in six-party talks aimed at resolving the issue of North Korea's nuclear weapons programme.
 China condemned the 2006 North Korean nuclear test and approved United Nations Security Council Resolution 1718 (2006) and United Nations Security Council Resolution 1874 (2009) expanding sanctions against North Korea.
 However, the extent to which China implemented sanctions in the early 2000s is uncertain.
 While they enforced sanctions against goods directly associated with their nuclear programmes, they were more lenient on dual use products and showed barely any restraint regarding the import of banned luxury goods.

 CCP general secretary Hu Jintao sent Foreign Minister Li Zhaoxing to Pyongyang to negotiate with Kim Jong Il to halt the nuclear program.
 According to U.S. National Security Council Director for Asian Affairs Victor Cha, Hu Jintao and the Chinese government were genuinely outraged by the test because North Korea had led it to believe that it did not have nuclear weapons and ignored its advice against building them.
 China was also concerned that the Japanese government would respond by expanding its military.
-On 1 January 2009, CCP General Secretary Hu Jintao and North Korean leader Kim Jong Il exchanged greetings and declared 2009 as the "year of China–DPRK friendship," marking 60 years of diplomatic relations between the two countries.
+On 1 January 2009, CCP General Secretary Hu Jintao and North Korean leader Kim Jong Il exchanged greetings and declared 2009 as the "year of China–North Korea friendship," marking 60 years of diplomatic relations between the two countries.
+China condemned the North Korean nuclear test in May 2009, with the foreign ministry stating "The DPRK ignored universal opposition of the international community and once more conducted the nuclear test.
+The Chinese government is resolutely opposed to it".
+In June 2009, China voted to approve the United Nations Security Council Resolution 1874, which imposed further sanctions on North Korea.